-Welcome to a tutorial on how to create digital signage with HTML and Javascript.
-Yes, anyone can make simple web pages these days.
-Then just access it on a smart TV, call it “digital signage”, the end.
-But that is not what we are making in this guide.
-Let us walk through something that is a little bit more robust – A progress web app (PWA) digital signage.
-Read on!
+Welcome to a tutorial on how to create an offline digital signage with HTML and Javascript.
+Yes, anyone can make a webpage with drag-and-drop builders these days.
+Then, just access it on a smart TV and call it “digital signage”.
+But let’s create a modern and robust signage web app in this guide – Read on!

 TABLE OF CONTENTS